bourumir-wyngs/serde-yaml-bw/README.md

 All interested in further development of the library are encouraged to look into existing pull requests and assist us on this.

 This package inherits a huge testing suite that should never break.
-We expect it will help us to keep the things in one piece (not broken)
+W

+[Serde]: https://github.com/serde-rs/serde
+[YAML]: https://yaml.org/

+## Dependency
 It is currently not clear how this should be deployed to _crates.io_ as the package name (that is taken) is tightly bound to the references of this name in the code.
 Ideally we would like to provide drop-in replacement with the only change in Cargo.toml, but we still need to figure out how this could possibly work.
 So far we simply do not deploy to crates.io, you need to add the dependency as Git repository:

-[Serde]: https://github.com/serde-rs/serde
-[YAML]: https://yaml.org/

-## Dependency

 ```toml
 [dependencies]